 Suleymaniye Mosque

-• The Süleymaniye crowns one of İstanbul’s seven hills and dominates the Golden Horn, providing a landmark for the entire city.
-Though it’s not the largest of the Ottoman Musjids, it is certainly one of the grandest and most beautiful.
-It’s also unusual in that many of its original külliye (Musjid complex) buildings have been retained and sympathetically adapted for reuse.
+• The Süleymaniye sits on one of Istanbul’s seven hills and overlooks the Golden Horn, making it a landmark for the whole city.
+While it’s not the biggest Ottoman Musjid, it’s definitely one of the grandest and most beautiful.
+What’s unique about it is that many of its original külliye (Musjid complex) buildings have been kept and adapted for different uses.

-• Commissioned by Süleyman I, known as ‘the Magnificent’, the Süleymaniye was the fourth imperial Musjid built in İstanbul; the Musjid’s four minarets with their 10 beautiful şerefes (balconies) are said to represent the fact that Süleyman was the fourth of the Osmanlı sultans to rule the city and the 10th sultan after the establishment of the empire.
-The Musjid and its surrounding buildings were designed by Mimar Sinan, the most famous and talented of all imperial architects.
-Construction occurred between 1550 and 1557.
+• Built by Süleyman I, also known as ‘the Magnificent’, the Süleymaniye was the fourth imperial Musjid constructed in Istanbul.
+It’s said that the Musjid’s four minarets, each with 10 lovely şerefes (balconies), represent Süleyman being the fourth sultan of the Ottoman Empire to rule the city and the 10th sultan overall.
+Mimar Sinan, the most famous and skilled of all imperial architects, designed the Musjid and its surrounding buildings.
+Construction took place between 1550 and 1557.

-• To the right (southeast) of the Musjid’s main entrance is the cemetery, home to the octagonal tombs of Süleyman and his wife Haseki Hürrem Sultan (Roxelana).
-The tile work surrounding the entrances to both is superb and the ivory-inlaid panels in Süleyman’s tomb are lovely.
+• Near the Musjid’s main entrance is the cemetery, where Süleyman and his wife Haseki Hürrem Sultan (Roxelana) are buried.
+The tile work and ivory-inlaid panels in Süleyman’s tomb are particularly beautiful.

-• The streets surrounding the Musjid are home to what may well be the most extensive concentration of Ottoman timber houses on the historical peninsula, many of which are currently being restored as part of an urban regeneration project.
+• The streets around the Musjid have many Ottoman timber houses, some of which are being restored as part of a city renewal project.

 Mardin Fortress